rockiger/reactpress/README.txt

  * Make sure that pages of all states (private, draft) are shown.
  * Improve user feedback when something goes wrong during index.html update.
  * Don't write empty content to index.html if page download did not work.
- * Add css as late as possible to ReactPress page, to reduce `!important` in app's css.
+ * Add css as late as possible to Fulcrum page, to reduce `!important` in app's css.
  * Add information about the post into `reactPress` variable
  * Automatically update the app list without the need to reload the page

 = 3.0.1 =

-* Allow child pages to be ReactPress pages, where a React app is embedded.
+* Allow child pages to be Fulcrum pages, where a React app is embedded.
 * Add support for hosts that have turned the `php.ini` setting `allow_url_fopen` to `off`.
 * Don't delete options when uninstalling plugin.